 About 1 ½ – 3 hours depending on number of stops

 Lake of Bays Brewing Company and retail store is located right on Hwy.
 117 in Baysville around 400 m from the town docks on the South Muskoka River.
-Visit the brewery’s retail store where you can find brews on sale in bottles and in kegs.
+Visit the brewery’s retail store where you can find brews on sale in cans and pre-ordered kegs.
+Or, shop online and choose delivery for door side drop-off or pick-up in store, Ontario wide shipping, free over $50+.

 Lake of Bays Brewing Company prides itself on brewing premium craft beer using all-natural ingredients.
-Try all four of their year-round beers, their NHLPA partnership beer, their latest seasonal or beer from their Wild North Series.
+Try all four of their year-round beers, and some of their latest brews, Off the Grid (Haze Pale Ale) or Low Tide (0 IBU IPA).

 A family style housekeeping cottage resort on Lake of Bays.
 15 minutes from Algonquin Park.
 Cottages are large and well spaced with fully equipped kitchens, fireplaces and modern baths.
 Gas BBQ’s and canoes included in the summer season.
 Large private sand beach, badminton, volleyball, shuffleboard, games room and boat rentals.
 In winter our 20 km of hiking trails become marked and groomed ski trails.
 Open year round.